IvisionLab/dental-image/README.md

 # Citation
 Codes and data set available here were published in the following jornal.
 Please, cite the work if you intend to use them.

 SILVA, G.; OLIVEIRA, L.; PITHON, M. [Automatic segmenting teeth in X-ray images: Trends, a novel data set, benchmarking and future perspectives](https://www.sciencedirect.com/science/article/pii/S0957417418302252).
-In: Elsevier Expert Systems with Applitions, 2018.
+In: Elsevier Expert Systems with Applications, 2018.

 # Data sets
 ## Terms and Conditions
-The use of the UFBA_UESC_DENTAL_IMAGES dataset is defined by the following conditions:
+The use of the UFBA_UESB_DENTAL_IMAGES dataset is defined by the following conditions:

 - This dataset is provided “AS IS”, without any express or implied warranty.
 Although every effort has been made to ensure accuracy, IvisionLab does not take any responsibility for errors or omissions;